slisznia/pcos/README.md

 ## Optional fields

 Fields in a data-block can have optional specifier.
-When a field is marked as optional, it’s an indication that a value may not be present on the wire.
+When a field is marked as optional, it's an indication that a value may not be present on the wire.
 When serialized, optional fields are prefixed with a bool field indicating if the data is present, followed by the data itself.

-Below is an example of a `distance` field declared as optional.
-This field would occupy either 1 byte on the wire, if the value was not present, or 9 bytes if the value was present (double consumes 8 bytes on the wire).
+Below is an example of a `distance` field declared optional.
+This field would occupy either 1 byte on the wire, if the value was not present, or 9 bytes if the value was present (double always consumes 8 bytes on the wire).

 ```
 distance : double, optional;